SmashPhil/Vehicle-Framework/README.md

 # RimShips

+Stay up to date with this mod's [progress](https://trello.com/b/xOZiNOOU/rimships)!

 **Work In Progress**
 This mod is currently a work in progress.
 When will it be ready for release?
 I have no idea.
 Maybe by Christmas?
 Maybe not